zvxzdx/runeforge-wiki-ru/specific-guide/noob-tutorials/update-hashes.md

 # Method 1: Take hashes from Obsidian

-Probably the easiest method, but also the slowest way to get hashes for ritobin or cslol-tools is to have obsidian auto-update it's hashes and then copy it's hashes into your tool's folder.
+Probably the easiest method, but also the slowest way to get hashes for ritobin or cslol-tools is to have obsidian auto-update it's hashes and then copy it's hashes into your tool's folderr.